danger/danger.systems/static/source/guides/creating_your_first_plugin.html.md

 ├── Rakefile
 ├── danger-guitar_lessons.gemspec
 ├── lib
 │   ├── danger_guitar_lessons.rb
 │   ├── danger_plugin.rb
 │   └── guitar_lessons
 │       ├── gem_version.rb
 │       └── plugin.rb
-└── spec
+└─  spec
     ├── guitar_lessons_spec.rb
     └── spec_helper.rb
 ```

-Which covers a lot of the basics for you
+Which covers a lot of the basics for you.

 #### Source

-The template isn't empty, it comes as an existing simple plugin based on our work in [danger-prose][prose].
-This is to make it easier to show how all of the plugin comes together, I'd recommend reading through these files in this order:
+The template isn't empty, it comes as an existing simple plugin based on our
+work in [danger-prose][prose].
+This is to make it easier to show how all of the
+plugin comes together, I'd recommend reading through these files in this order:

 * `/lib/[NAME]/plugin.rb`
 * `/spec/spec_helper.rb`
 * `/spec/[NAME]_spec.rb`

-as these are main places where you would be doing work.
+These are main places where you would be doing work.

 You'll want to move your code into the file at `/lib/[NAME]/plugin.rb`.
+Then you
-Then you can write some tests to ensure nothing will break in the future.
+can write some tests to ensure nothing will break in the future.

 #### Tests

 The template comes with some tests for the example plugin.
-It already comes with infrastructure to have a `Danger::Dangerfile` instantiate your plugin.
-You can start off by modifying that to work with your plugin.
+It already comes with
+infrastructure to have a `Danger::Dangerfile` instantiate your plugin.
+You can
+start off by modifying that to work with your plugin.

 To run all of the tests, you can use the command `bundle exec rake spec`.
+The
-The testing infrastructure is [RSpec][rspec], the template also comes with a `Guardfile` for use with [guard][guard] with [guard-rspec][guard_rspec].
-This means you can run `bundle exec guard` and it will start a server which listens for test changes and re-runs your tests as you work.
+testing infrastructure is [RSpec][rspec], the template also comes with a
+`Guardfile` for use with [guard][guard] with [guard-rspec][guard_rspec].
+This
+means you can run `bundle exec guard` and it will start a server which listens
+for test changes and re-runs your tests as you work.

-If you're new to testing on ruby, here are some examples that you can use as a reference:
+If you're new to testing on ruby, here are some examples that you can use as a
+reference:

 * [`danger-proselint - danger_plugin_spec.rb`][specs_prose]
 * [`danger - request_source_spec.rb`][specs_danger]
 * [`danger - string_spec.rb`][specs_danger_string]
 * [`danger-rubocop - danger_plugin_spec.rb`][specs_rubocop]

 #### CI

-This template comes with a `.travis.yml` file that lints your documentation, and offers advice on the syntax of your Ruby.
-If you want to quickly change the syntax, run `bundle exec rubocop -a` in the directory.
+This template comes with a `.travis.yml` file that lints your documentation, and
+offers advice on the syntax of your Ruby.
+If you want to quickly change the
+syntax, run `bundle exec rubocop -a` in the directory.

 #### Adding the Gem to your Project

-To test your project back with the codebase you've extracted the code from, you'll need to use a `Gemfile`.
+To test your project back with the codebase you've extracted the code from,
+you'll need to use a `Gemfile`.
 So many `Thingfile`s, right?

 You should add a `gem` using the `:path` attribute. e.g. add a new line with: